panzi/jQuery-Cookies/README.md

 Get all cookies as a map.

+**NOTE:** Cookie values that wheren't encoded using `encodeURIComponent` might get corrupted, because any read cookie is passed through `decodeURIComponent`.
+If this fails though it then will be tried to decoded it using `unescape` and if that also fails the raw cookie value will be returned.

+Cookies set/read through this API will always be properly encoded/decoded.

 ### $.cookie( name )

 Get value of a cookie.
 If the cookie is not set `undefined` will be returned.